Skip to content

 Common greenhouse pests include:

-• Thrips - Tiny elongated insects that feed inside leaves and flowers.
-It causes silvery scarring on leaves and petals.
+• Thrips: Tiny, elongated insects that feed inside leaves and flowers, causing silvery scarring on foliage and petals.
+They also spread plant viruses.

-• Spider Mites - Microscopic pests that form webs and suck juices from plants.
-Cause stippling damage and leaf loss.
+• Spider Mites: Nearly microscopic pests that spin fine webs and suck juices from leaves, causing stippling and leaf loss, worst in hot, dry air.

-• Mealybugs - Soft, segmented insects that feed on sap and excrete a cottony wax.
-Spread viruses.
+• Mealybugs: Soft, segmented insects coated in cottony wax that feed on sap and can spread viruses between plants.

 Remove Heavily Infested Plants

-Releasing beneficial predators is an easy, organic way to control bad bugs.
-Ladybugs, lacewings, predatory mites, and other beneficial insects feed on pests like aphids, thrips, whiteflies, and spider mites.
-They occur naturally outdoors and can keep pest populations in check indoors when introduced.
+Releasing natural predators is a clean, organic way to control pests, and it is the backbone of greenhouse integrated pest management.
+Ladybugs, lacewings, predatory mites, and parasitic wasps feed on aphids, thrips, whiteflies, and spider mites, and they keep pest numbers in check indoors once introduced.

 Apply Biorational Insecticides

-• Neem oil - Oil extracted from neem trees that disrupts insect life cycles.
-Avoid applying in direct sun or high heat.
+• Neem oil: Extracted from neem trees, it disrupts insect feeding and molting.
+Avoid applying in direct sun or high heat to prevent leaf burn.

 a man wearing a hard hat and protective gear while spraying insecticide inside a greenhouse